Balete tree: Ornamental use

 Baletes are planted as graceful trees along avenues in Manila and other large cities in the Philippines, and they are also excellent as shade trees.
 Several species of the tree are also use for bonsai making in the country.

 Baletes are used as houseplants; however, it is a source of indoor household allergens which may cause respiratory allergy.

-Local folklore
+Philippine folklore

-In some areas of the country, some people believe that balete trees are dwelling places for supernatural beings (anito) like diwata, kapre or tikbalang.
+In some areas of the country, some people believe that balete trees are dwelling places for supernatural beings (engkanto) like diwata, kapre or tikbalang.
 In some places, sorcery rituals are known performed inside the chambers formed by the tree.
 Also among others, some superstitious folks suggest not bringing in balete as decorative plants inside a house as they allegedly invite ghosts.

-Balete Drive in New Manila, Quezon City, named after a gargantuan balete tree that used to stand in the middle of the street, is allegedly one of the most haunted places in the city.
-The tale of a white lady appears at night hailing cars that drive by have been circulated since the 1950s.
+Balete Drive in New Manila, Quezon City, named after a enormous balete tree that used to stand in the middle of the street, is allegedly one of the most haunted places in the city.
+The tale of a white lady appears at night hailing cars that drive by has been circulated since the 1950s.